genkami/watson-rs/serde_watson/README.md

 }
 ```

-You can run the example above by `cargo run --example basic`.
+You can run the example above by running `cargo run --example basic` in the [watson_example](https://github.com/genkami/watson-rs/tree/main/watson_examples) directory.

 ```
 $ cargo run --example basic